NatashaKRS/course-portfolio/model_data_sheet.md

 The dataset was created for the purpose of the Kaggle competition titled 'Linking Writing Processes to Writing Quality', sponsored by the The Learning Agency Lab.
 - Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
 Who funded the creation of the dataset?

-The dataset was created on behalf of competition host Vanderbilt University, a private research university in Nashville, Tennessee together with ​The Learning Agency Lab, an independent nonprofit based in Arizona.
+The dataset was created on behalf of competition host Vanderbilt University, a private research university in Nashville, Tennessee, together with ​The Learning Agency Lab, an independent nonprofit based in Arizona.
 The funding of the dataset and competition was additionally supported by the Bill & Melinda Gates Foundation, Schmidt Futures, and Chan Zuckerberg Initiative.

 ## Composition